Philadelphia Union: Philadelphia Union Academy (Union III)

 The Philadelphia Union operates a youth academy with training and competition program starting in the under-9 age group and running through under-17, after which players graduate to Union II, the Union's reserve team.
 The academy fields teams in the national MLS Next development system beginning in the under-13 age group; younger teams are placed in regional leagues and tournaments.
 The Union Academy teams train and compete in Wayne, Pennsylvania, as well as in Chester, Pennsylvania, home of Philadelphia Union's first team organization.

 While the Union's competition rosters in MLS Next are composed of boys teams representing age groups Under-13 through Under-17, the Union Academy is unusual in that with many of its young players are competing with and even starting for the Union's USL Championship team, Union II.
 Widely considered one of the top youth academies affiliated with an MLS club, the Union Academy has seen success in tournaments both domestic and international.

-The Union Academy sources talent internally through the Union Junior Academy, as well as externally through well-regarded local area programs such as FC Delco, Real Jersey FC, and The SWAG.
-Families have even been known to relocate to Pennsylvania to take advantage of the many benefits provided through the Union Academy such as admittance to the YSC Academy, a world class soccer training and college preparatory school that operates in an alliance with the Union Academy.

 The Philadelphia Union Academy has produced numerous players for the Philadelphia Union, Union II, elite NCAA programs, and professional clubs across the world.
 Philadelphia Union midfielder Quinn Sullivan made club history by becoming the first Homegrown player to reach 100 MLS appearances.
 Sullivan, who signed as a Homegrown player in 2020, debuted for the Union on May 1, 2021, against New York City FC.
 His first start came six weeks later, highlighted by a bicycle-kick goal against Chicago Fire.
 Sullivan's progression through the Union Academy and Union II led to a breakout 2024 season, where he recorded double-digit assists and joined an elite group of young MLS playmakers.
+His younger brothers Ronan, Declan and Cavan would go on to play for the club.
 On MLS Decision Day 2024, he became the Union's youngest player to achieve 10 goals and 10 assists in a single season.
 The academy has also produced several players who have successfully transitioned to European leagues.
 Brenden Aaronson moved to Red Bull Salzburg in 2021, where he quickly became a key player before transferring to Leeds United in 2022.
 Mark McKenzie, another Union Academy graduate, signed with Genk in Belgium in 2021, where he established himself as a reliable defender.
 His performances in the Belgian Pro League earned him international recognition, claiming his role in the U.S. Men's National Team.
+Another Union Academy graduate that has gone on to sign with a European team was Paxten Aaronson in 2022, signing with Bundesliga team Eintracht Frankfurt.
+Paxten has gone on to make a move back to Major League Soccer with the Colorado Rapids.